fso-datawarrior/twisted-hearth-foundation/docs/DEPLOYMENT-WORKFLOWS/DAILY-PROMPTS/README.md

 **Purpose:** Deploy to production
 **What it does:**
 - Commits all changes
-- Merges to main branch
+- Merges to prod-2025.partytillyou.rip branch (NOT main)
 - Triggers automated production deployment
 - Confirms production site is updated